ArtyProf/Arty-App/README.md

 Simple telegram bot: https://t.me/Arty_ProfBot

+Hosted on Azure Functions.

-CI/CD is set up for Somee.com hosting.
+CI/CD is set up for Azure.

 Functionality is in development.